gspeed0689/micromap/README.md

 ### Configure and run the website
 The API address and catalog id are configured in the file `config.js` in `wwwroot`.

-Use a lightweight static server to serve the website:
+Use a lightweight static server to serve the website.
 ```shell
 npm install -g serve
 serve .